 Let Your Deck Thoroughly Dry Before Applying ExoShield

-After you finish pressure washing and or cleaning with other methods, let the wood dry for a minimum of 48 hours; but for best results, we recommend four days of dry weather.
+After you finish pressure washing and or cleaning with other methods, let the wood dry for a minimum of 7 days.
+In terms of rain, it is best to wait for 3-4 days of clear weather prior to finishing with ExoShield.
+We recommend at least 2 days of dry weather after staining.
 Finishing your wood when the weather is dry is absolutely necessary; if it does rain right after finishing your deck with ExoShield, wipe off the deck immediately and keep it as dry as possible; and then wait for dry weather.
 A light top coat should be all that you need to remove any water spots.

 Sanding Your Deck

 As a final and optional step, sanding your deck before finishing with ExoShield has several advantages.
 Pressure washing will generally raise the grain and leave a rough surface so sanding is prefect final step to give you the smoothest possible surface.
 If you decide to skip pressure washing and want to bring the deck back to original wood, sanding with a wide belt drum sander can help you get there in the fastest manner possible.
 We've used grits as low 24 on a wide belt sander and then finished it off with an 80 grit belt so the wood doesn't end up too rough.

 For a light sanding, a hand-held random orbital sander works ok but you should expect to do only 100 SF per hour; a large deck will take all day or longer!
 If you're trying to remove significant weathering, a hand-held belt sander will work better than a random orbital.
 To get the job done quickly, a wide belt flooring sander can probably sand close to 800 SF per hour!